kry496/Hadoop-Linux/README.md

 # Hadoop-Linux
 On-GOing-Project:HADOOP+Linux+ Python+Fabric+APACHE+HADOOP-2.7.3+Cluster
 """ Fab file created by prem = kry496@my.utsa.edu for Apache Hadoop Cluster deployment in Ubuntu or CentOs """
+# you to setup the Python - fabric automation framework
 # there are some intial instructions in the fab file as well, read them first.
 # ready made hadoop_config_files needs to stored in the terminal-box as per script
 # these files will be copied over the nodes by the script